 Resources to Help You Quit Smoking and Tobacco

-Tobacco Cessation Resources for Faculty and Staff
+Tobacco Cessation Resources for Students, Faculty, and Staff

 The University of Texas at Austin supports its employees and students who want to quit using tobacco products by offering tobacco cessation programs at no or low cost.
 Learn more.